-Raymond has started nine games and has 18 tackles, a tackle for a loss of two yards, three knockdowns and two interceptions for 70 yards, including one returned for a 63-yard touchdown against BC.
+Raymond has started 13 games and has 34 tackles, three tackles for a loss of three yards, four knockdowns and four interceptions for 160 yards, including one returned for a 63-yard touchdown against BC.
 On Oct.
 3 he moved into fourth place in Stamps history with 553 career interception-return yards.
 He was on the injury list for Games 3 and 4.

 In 15 starts, Raymond totalled 51 tackles including one for a loss, four sacks, eight knockdowns and a special-teams tackle.
 He has also returned two kickoffs for 79 yards (39.5 avg, 61 longest).
 Raymond also started the Western Final and recorded one tackle and one forced fumble.